If you want to improve your roast chicken game, make this recipe. Roasted saffron lemon chicken has. changed. my. life. period.

 You salt your bird for 2-3 days.
 I did not have that much time, but salted it overnight and still had great results.

 Since I salted my chicken, I omitted the salt in the recipe and just muddled together the saffron and black pepper.
-Brought my chicken up room temperature, grabbed a few lemon slices, rosemary sprigs and tucked it until the skin and into the cavity.
+Brought my chicken up to room temperature, grabbed a few lemon slices, and rosemary sprigs, and tucked it until the skin and into the cavity.

 Very hot oven, like 450 degrees breast side up for 30 minutes.
 Flip and then cook for another 20-25 minutes and flip again, breast side up for another 10-15 minutes.

 The best part?
 The gravy.
 Have this with some delicious roasted potatoes and tzatziki or lemony yogurt on the side and everyone will love you.

 - kosher salt for seasoning

 - 6 sprigs rosemary

 - Measure out 3/4 teaspoon of salt for every pound of chicken.
 Slide a finger under the skin of each of the breasts, making 2 little pockets.
 Now use the tip of your finger to gently loosen a pocket of skin on the outside of the thickest section of each thigh Rub the outside of the chicken with the salt mixture, making sure to get under the wings and drumsticks and sprinkling heavily over the thicker parts of the breasts and thighs.
 Twist and tuck the wing tips behind the shoulders.